Training Outcomes Within Your Budget!

 Table of Contents

-1) What is Mortgage?
+1) What is a Mortgage?

-2) What is a loan?
+2) What is a Loan?

-3) Difference between Mortgage and Loan?
+3) Differences between Mortgage and Loan

 4) Mortgage vs Loan: Collateral requirement